 5. Be careful who you let into your home

-Caterers for holiday parties or delivery people are among those who you might be letting into the house around Christmas time, but don’t allow just anyone in the door.
+Caterers for holiday parties or delivery people are among those who you might be getting into the house around Christmas time but don’t allow just anyone in the door.
 Try to deal with only reputable people and organizations so you don’t give sketchy strangers easy opportunities to case your home.
+If the worst happens and a crime is committed by someone you let in, then a camera can help you capture the evidence Police need.

 6. Keep your valuables out of sight